MonetDB/MonetDB/buildtools/doc/windowsbuild.rst

 Libxml2__ is the XML C parser and toolkit of Gnome.

-This library is only a prerequisite for the pathfinder component.
+This library is only a prerequisite for the pathfinder component, although the MonetDB5 component can also make use of it.

 The home of the library is http://xmlsoft.org/.
 But Windows binaries can be gotten from http://www.zlatkovic.com/libxml.en.html.
 Click on